-What is Cloud-Based SaaS Application?
+What is a Cloud-Based SaaS Application?

 There are three categories of cloud computing – SaaS (Software as a product), PaaS (Platform as a Service), and IaaS (Infrastructure as a Service).
 With IaaS, Provider manages most features from Data Centers to Servers and Virtualization.
 Customers get to monitor operating systems, databases, security, and apps.
 PaaS customers control only apps and everything else is side-managed.
 With SaaS Provider manages everything.

 SaaS is a business model of distribution when an app is hosted on the cloud and the customer uses it on the web after agreeing to a certain subscription plan.
 It differs from on-premise apps in the nature of software delivery and maintenance.
 You don’t sell your product once and for always—users pay monthly or yearly fees according to their plan and then use it.
-They don’t have to set up the app to their computers – it is hosted on the cloud.
+They don’t have to set up the app on their computers – it is hosted on the cloud.
 You won’t have to distribute each version separately as the updates will be implemented to the cloud and each customer using your software will use the latest version of it right after you implement it.
 The subscription model is the main differentiating feature of SaaS.
 The specific sum of money, which is usually significantly lower than in the on-premise apps, is being charged monthly, quarterly, yearly, or per user.

-The benefits of building doing SaaS:
+The benefits of the building doing SaaS:

 - It’s cost-effective.
 No need to invest in hardware, long and complicated development;